 - Medical Marijuana in Missouri Patient Information Booklet #205

-*Physical copies of both MME cards (#203) and Patient Information Booklets (#205) can be ordered, from the department’s warehouse.
-Be aware there is a limit on the number of copies that may be ordered.
+*Physical copies of both MME cards (#203) and Patient Information Booklets (#205) can be ordered from the department’s warehouse.
+Note: there is a limit on the number of copies that may be ordered.

 - NEW Caregiver Digital Card Additions: As of October 1, 2021, caregiver digital cards will include the patient license number and the patient barcode, in place of the patient name.
 These additions promote accuracy in verification of the associated patient during caregiver sales at dispensaries and protects personal identifiable information of patients.
 Current licensed caregivers are encouraged to print an updated version of their digital card from the registration portal.
 Click here for guidance on downloading your license.
 For more information on caregivers, visit the FAQ page.

 - New!
 Application Type Flow Chart to help patient, caregiver, and agent ID applicants determine when to submit a new, update, or renewal application.